jolly-io/awesome-survival-analysis/README.md

 # Awesome Survival Analysis

-A curated list of awesome resources for survival analysis.
+A curated list of useful resources on learning and researching survival analysis.

 ## Packages